-1. The organization must have written policies, procedures and practices for the management/supervision and safeguarding of funds, possessions, and valuables, of individuals served by the organization.
-All policies and procedures must be in compliance with DBHDD policy, guidelines of the Social Security Administration associated with the management and protection of the funds of individuals served, and any other federal and state laws or regulations.
+The organization must have written policies, procedures and practices for the management/supervision and safeguarding of funds, possessions, and valuables, of individuals served by the organization.
+All policies and procedures must be in accordance with Management-Supervision-Safeguarding of Possessions, Valuables, Personal Funds and Day-To-Day Living Expenses in Developmental Disabilities Residential Services, 02-702 and the guidelines of the Social Security Administration associated with the management and protection of the funds of individuals served, and any other federal and state laws or regulations.